 The head, body and arms are elongated.
 The nose is pronounced, the knees have a slight bend, the shoulders are slightly hunched.
 The feet rest on a small domed plinth.

 Much of the decoration on the statue relates to crocodiles.
 Crocodiles played an important role in the ceremonies and art of the tribes of the Sepik basin.
-Many tribes conducted initiation or coming-of-age ceremonies in which young men were scarified with patterns designed to emulate the skin of a image of a crocodile, thereby giving them greater strength.
+Many tribes conducted initiation or coming-of-age ceremonies in which young men and older boys were scarified with patterns designed to emulate the skin of a image of a crocodile, thereby giving them greater strength.
+The process would occur in the clan’s spirit house in a ritual of several hours.
 This figure is carved in a way to emulate such scarring.

 The crocodile also plays an important role in creation myths.
 In the creation legend of the Iatmul, a mythical crocodile who dwelt at the bottom of the primeval sea drew up mud and used it to form an island (Sibeth, 2009, p.
 228).
 It open sits jaws widely this allowing the sun to rise.
 It then created people and animals.
 The Iatmul then resulted from the crocodile’s liaison with the first woman.
 The scarification that boys receive as they are initiated into manhood serves as proof of their linkage to the crocodile ancestor.